Should you visit Koh Tao?

 - Friendly and helpful staff

-Private room starts at $25 per night
+Private room starts at $31 per night.

-Located in the Chalok Baan Kao area this hostel is surrounded by nature, lush scenery and tranquility.
-The Hostel has a large outdoor swimming pool, an on-site restaurant and bar and a great rooftop terrace for guests to soak in all the sights.
+Located in the Chalok Baan Kao area this hostel is surrounded by nature, lush scenery and tranquillity.
+The hostel has a large outdoor swimming pool, an on-site restaurant, a bar and a great rooftop terrace for guests to soak in all the sights.

 - Swimming pool